vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_service_drop.md

 ## ngctl service drop

-Drop a service from a srvgrp.
+Drop a service from a svcgrp.

 ### Synopsis

-Drop a service from a srvgrp.
+Drop a service from a svcgrp.

 ```
 ngctl service drop [flags]